-After many years making the daily trek to my job at a fine arts center, I decided in 2015 to give up my days of designing theater programs, dance posters, music and art brochures and endless press releases and I quit my job.
-It was a difficult decision because my job was great fun – a place of creativity filled with fun people sharing fun times.
-But six years previously, I had been diagnosed with Parkinson’s Disease and as those who have had experience with the disease will understand, maintaining a strict daily work routine becomes difficult.
+After many years designing theater programs, dance posters, music and art brochures and writing press releases for a fine arts center, I quit my job.
+It was a difficult decision because my job was great fun.
+I worked in a place of creativity filled with fun people sharing fun times.
+But six years previously, at the age of 49, I had been diagnosed with Parkinson’s Disease.
+Those who have had experience with the disease will understand that maintaining a strict daily work routine becomes difficult.

 Since retiring, I have spent my days more quietly at home where I live with my retired university professor/writer husband, John, and our family of cats.
 John and I spent many years traveling before the “stay-at-home summer of Covid” and we hope to pick up where we left off and resume our adventure seeking once again when it’s over.
-Until then, we do our part by entertaining ourselves at home.
+Our trips will never be as long or as adventurous as they once were.
+We won’t be camping under the stars or climbing any mountains.
+But once Covid is under control, we may still be able to see a bit of the world.
+Until then, we entertaining ourselves at home.

-I now spend much time sewing, painting and working on other creative arts which are said to help improve the symptoms of Parkinson’s Disease.
-Making face masks for local medical workers has become a fun project.
+I spend much time sewing, painting and working on other creative arts which are said to help improve the symptoms of Parkinson’s Disease.
 I love gardening, reclaiming attic stores and garage sale finds, and recycling old objects to new uses.
 With my daughter, Amy, who also inherited both the art gene and the second-hand shopper gene, I prowl local thrift stores and yard sales for discards that can be transformed into modern day treasures.

-Life at any age, has its adventures!
-Wherever you are, make the most of what you have when you have it.
+Life at any stage, has its adventures!
+Wherever you are, make the most of what you have while you have it.
 Plan for tomorrow.
 Live for today.